aidanastridge/wideloop/README.md

 ### What?

-An open-source stage to collect books, blogs, tips, and tricks for time series analysis.
+An open-source stage to collect books, tips, and tricks for time series analysis.

 ### Why?